 And as for their value, think long term.
 A reinvested dividend means more stock, which means more wealth as stocks climb the ladder.
 “Dividends can provide consistent cash flow over time so that investors may not even need to sell the stock if they’re able to just live on the dividend,” Moore says.
 “As a result, too much emphasis is placed on just the stock price alone.”

 “Investors generally do not recognize the importance of dividends,” adds Douglas H. DeLong, senior vice president and portfolio manager at Pennsylvania Trust, a wealth management and investment firm in the Philadelphia region.
 “But according to a study by Strategas Research Partners, dividends have contributed over half of the market’s total return over the past 85 years.”
+Since 1926 in fact, according to a 2014 report from BNY Mellon.

 Turns out dividends are sexy, after all.